aharonium/opensiddur.org/posts/HTML/prayers/solilunar/shabbat/motsei-shabbat/havdallah-prayers-for-the-holy-separations-by-trisha-arlin.html.md

 <td style="vertical-align:top;" width="53%">
 <div class="english">
 IV.
-Blessed Was • Is • Will Be, that brings the harvest in its due time, And wine to drink, fire to light our way and spices to make us happy
+Blessed Was•Is•Will Be, that brings the harvest in its due time, And wine to drink, fire to light our way and spices to make us happy
 </div></td>
 </tr>